alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 Nullable (`T?`) models missing data; `Result<TSuccess, TError>` models an operation that can fail with a reason.

-Now you can rewrite Option B as a pipeline: each step either produces the next value or stops with an error.
+Now you can rewrite Option B as a pipeline: each step either produces the next value or stops with an `Error`.

 We'll use a simple custom error payload in the examples below (this is **not** part of `Result` itself):